dsu-arl/base-ai-dojo/deep-learning/single-layer-perceptrons/DESCRIPTION.md

     * `binary_crossentropy` loss function, suitable for binary classification.
 5. Train the model on `X` and `y` for 1000 epochs with `verbose=0` to suppress training output.
 6. Use the trained model to predict outputs for `X`, rounding predictions to 0 or 1 using `.round()`.
+7. Round predictions from the model to 0 or 1 using `.round()`.
-7. Print the rounded predictions.
+8. Print the rounded predictions.
-8. Save your program and run it to test the output.
+9. Save your program and run it to test the output.
-9. To get the flag, run `/challenge/verify <yourfile>.py` to verify your solution.
+10. To get the flag, run `/challenge/verify <yourfile>.py` to verify your solution.

 Example output:
 ```commandline